Siam3h/TidyDataCLI/docs/README.md

 	- Tree Maps: Visualize hierarchical data using tree maps.

 ### Report Generation
+  - Create detailed PDF or text reports directly from your data files.

 ### Cross-Platform
 	  - Runs on Linux, macOS, and Windows and Docker Environments